 Students not paying segregated fees for the summer are not eligible for the UPASS to remain active automatically.
 If interested in activating a UPASS during the summer, students will need to pay the associated portion of segregated fees for Summer use.
 Also, students seeking to pay the associated portion of segregated fees for Summer use of the UPASS will need to have paid segregated fees or will pay segregated fees for the Spring and Fall semester in the same year of the Summer UPASS session in question.

 The associated charge for purchasing the UPASS, as long as a student meets the previously described criteria, is $22.55.
 This purchase may be made at the UWM Transportation Services office in the UWM Student Union WG25.
+No refund available after the charge is processed.

 Students interested in information regarding segregated fees may learn more at the UWM Student Association website, studentorgs.uwm.edu/org/sa/SegFees.
 Traditionally students taking courses on campus are assessed segregated fees, while students taking on-line only courses are not assessed segregated fees and therefore not eligible for the UPASS.